 ✅ Plus so much more!

-The best time to see the pictographs is after rain or a snow melt!
+The best time to see the pictographs is after rain or snowmelt!
 The moisture causes the drawings to become more prominent.
-And you’ll to give yourself about an hour to walk the trail with extra time for a picnic and bird watching.
+And you’ll give yourself about an hour to walk the trail with extra time for a picnic and bird watching.

 DID YOU KNOW?